planetruby/gems/12-logutils.md

----
-layout: gem
-title:  "Week #12 - logutils gem - yet another (lightweight, simple) logging library in Ruby"
+# Week 12 - logutils gem - yet another (lightweight, simple) logging library in Ruby
----

 Sooner or later you will debug your code and add some print statements to help you along.
 Example: